 – 1 cup of water

 – 2 Tbsp of loose-leaf tea (try using an Indian tea Wagh Bakhri, Brooke Bond, Tea India, etc.)

 – 1/8 tsp of Chai masala powder (I recommend Laxmi Brand Tea Masala)

 – 3 to 4 Tbsp of brown sugar

 – 1 or 2 Tbsp of vanilla essence/flavor (optional)

 1. Boil milk and water till hot, but not bubbling.

 2. Add in all your spices and tea and allow to boil for about 10mins on low/medium heat till it starts to bubble a bit (keep stirring every few minutes to avoid any overflow)

-3. Pour into cup with small sieve to catch ingredients.
+3. Pour into cup and strain with small sieve to catch ingredients.

 4. Add more sugar as needed